Get support for starting primary school (transition support)

 It’s important for schools to know a bit about your child when they join, especially if they have SEND.
 This can help the school support your child when they start and have discussions with the early years setting.

-Early years settings will complete an Early Years Transfer form and share this with the primary school’s Special Educational Needs Co-ordinator (SENCo).
+Early years settings will complete an Early Years Transfer form.
+They'll share this with the primary school’s Special Educational Needs Co-ordinator (SENCo).
 The form is a written record of the contact between the setting and schools.

 The setting will ask you for permission before sharing information.

-If our Early Years Inclusion Service has supported your child, we’ll create a one-page profile for them to give school staff an overview of your child’s needs.
+If your child got support from our Early Years Inclusion Service, we’ll create a one-page profile for them to give school staff an overview of your child’s needs.